Rabursky/iOS-WeatherApp/README.md

 ### Purpose

 Basic implementation of Clean Architecture on iOS in a very straightforward Weather app.

-None of the extra points have been implemented yet.
-Code have pretty good test coverage though.

-### Details

-Total time: ~7h
+This project ought to demonstrate real life usage of SOLID Principles on iOS.

 Libraries used: